katzueno/UstreamStatus-WordPress/ustream-status/readme.txt

 - Channel Name: Enter the channel name (Or you can enter the full URL of a Ustream channel)
 - Online Image URL: Enter the full path to the online image.
-- Offline Image URL: Enter the full path to the online image.
+- Offline Image URL: Enter the full path to the offline image.

 Shortcode Example: